One of the most discouraging aspects of planting churches is the fact that most people who start with you leave early on.

 Brace yourself with the facts.
 Many churches will see an annual turnover rate of 25%.
 That isn’t uncommon, so don’t be surprised if it comes your way.
 Try to walk securely by developing mentors and leaders around you as well as outside the church to help you maintain perspective.
 Most of all, maintain perspective by focusing on the fact that God has many people who will be joining you who aren’t there yet.

 I have often asked myself if it’s just me or does everyone else lose good friends in the process of planting a church.

-And when you are planting do you get closer than usual to your people.
+And when you are planting, do you get closer than usual to your people?
 This is painful stuff.
-I have been leading for more than thirty-five years and have been in on planting at some level 150 churches or so and it still catches me off guard when major supporters bail.
+I have been leading for more than thirty-five years and have been in on planting at some level of 150 churches or so, and it still catches me off guard when major supporters bail.